 SWISS CHARD PESTO

 Use this fresh tasty pesto with any kind of pasta, on top of grilled chicken, grilled vegetables, pizza, tomato and mozzarella salad or on crusty bread.
 It is excellent mixed into chopped hard boiled eggs for egg salad.
 Spread on sandwiches, grilled cheese or corn on the cob.
 It is amazing in vegetable soups and risottos.
+Added to cream cheese or yogurt makes a lovely dip.

 - 1 bunch Swiss Chard leaves torn into pieces